arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

 1. Scroll down to the **GetProcessSasForQueues** method.
-Replace the enitre method with the following code.
+Replace the entire method with the following code.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-QueueSharedAccessSignatureWithStoredAccessPolicyInWorkerRole_)